Release date: 1/17/2017

 On November 21, the War Memorial Opera House will play host to one of the musical season’s most eagerly anticipated events: the world premiere of Girls of the Golden West, the newest opera by composer and California resident John Adams, written expressly for San Francisco Opera.
 With a libretto by director Peter Sellars, Girls of the Golden West explores the dramatic and often brutal stories of pioneers on California’s Gold Rush frontier during the 1850s.

 Initiated by the Company’s former General Director David Gockley, this auspicious opera debut will be the culmination of the yearlong, worldwide celebrations honoring the American composer’s 70th birthday.
-A co-commission and co-production between San Francisco Opera, The Dallas Opera, Nationale Opera and Ballet Amsterdam and the Teatro La Fenice, Venice, Girls of the Golden West will premiere in San Francisco, a mere 200 miles away from the opera’s setting in the historic mining sites of Rich Bar and Downieville.
+A co-commission and co-production between San Francisco Opera, The Dallas Opera, Dutch National Opera, Amsterdam and the Fondazione Teatro La Fenice, Venice, Girls of the Golden West will premiere in San Francisco, a mere 200 miles away from the opera’s setting in the historic mining sites of Rich Bar and Downieville.
 The opera is presented by arrangement with Hendon Music, Inc., a Boosey & Hawkes company, publisher and copyright owner.

 Adams, whose previous operas Nixon in China, The Death of Klinghoffer and Doctor Atomic have all been produced by San Francisco Opera, began work on the score in June 2015.
 He said, “I have a cabin in the Sierra Nevada Mountains not far from where these events in the opera took place.
 I know the terrain.
 I have hiked through those valleys and along those hillsides.
 This is home to me.
 Not many composers can hope to be as lucky as I to have this connection to the historical reality.”